status-im/specs/waku-wacky-whisper-spec.md

 ## Amendments to Whisper

-Waku mode is compatible with [EIP-627](https://eips.ethereum.org/EIPS/eip-627) and simplify extends its capabilities.
+Waku mode is compatible with [EIP-627](https://eips.ethereum.org/EIPS/eip-627) and simply extends its capabilities.
 It does this through a new packet code, as well as some client specific recommendations.
 Two specific protocol changes are done:

-1. Modify EIP627 by adding a new packet code, e..g `Topic List [101, bytes]` where bytes is a list of N topics.
+1. Modify EIP627 by adding a new packet code, e.g. `Topic List [101, bytes]` where bytes is a list of N topics.

 Format TBD.